Sashakil12/__product_client/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\

-*Make Sure* you have the api running at port **8080**
+*Make Sure* you have the api running at port **8080** *Its better* to run the tests for the api first otherwise *Make Sure* you have seeded the api with product data before running *homepage.test.js* and *checkAuthenticatedProducts.test.js*